tstwxc/MarEvo/README.md

 # MarEvo
-A Super Mario Bros.
-Machine Learning approach using Neuroevolution.
+A Super Mario Bros. machine learning approach using neuroevolution.
 Implemented by Aren Wells, Matt Huraza, and Trenton Thompson.

 ## TODO:
 - Restructure some code and re-analyze portions (primarily network and cmaes)